nobitlost/ignite/modules/platforms/php/README.md

 All API method calls are synchronous.

-## Data Types ##
+## Data Types Mapping ##

 A mapping between Ignite types defined by the Binary Client Protocol and PHP types occurs every time an application writes or reads a field to/from an Ignite via the client's API.
 The field here is any data stored in Ignite - the whole key or value of an Ignite entry, an element of an array or set, a field of a complex object, etc.

 The client supports two cases of mapping:
-- default mapping,
-- explicit mapping.
+- Explicit mapping.

-### Default Mapping ###

-Default mapping between Ignite and PHP types is described [here](https://rawgit.com/nobitlost/ignite/ignite-7783-docs/modules/platforms/php/api_docs/html/class_apache_1_1_ignite_1_1_type_1_1_object_type.html).
-It defines what happens if an application does not use the explicit type mapping for a field.

-### Explicit Mapping ###

 Using the client's API methods, an application can explicitly specify an Ignite type for a particular field.
 The client uses this information to transform the field from PHP type to Ignite type and vice verse during the read/write operations.

-If an application does not explicitly specify an Ignite type for a field, the client uses default mapping during the field read/write operations.
+- Default mapping.
+It defines what happens if an application does not use the explicit type mapping for a field.

+Mappings between Ignite and PHP types during the read/write operations are described [here](https://rawgit.com/nobitlost/ignite/ignite-7783-docs/modules/platforms/php/api_docs/html/class_apache_1_1_ignite_1_1_type_1_1_object_type.html).

 ### Complex Object Type Support ###